 Music and Rocket’s narration have also been added to great effect.

 The music used is from the relevant era and is used more so to recreate the period in which the film is set.

 The music is particularly noticeable and poignant at many points to illuminate certain meetings between characters, for example, when Shaggy is struck by Bernice’s beauty in the candlelight, the music begins and cuts out only when his attention is regained by her mother.

 As well as the director making full use of the natural lighting of the surroundings, there are two set pieces within the film where the lighting is key.

 The first is when disco strobe lighting is used at Benny’s murder, where even though the action is inevitable, the scene has an added element of chaos as it is hard for the viewer to follow exactly what is happening amid the flashing scenes of people dancing.

-The second is when Lil Ze goes to the voodoo priest, here flickering candlelight amiss numerous cuts emphasise the darker side of slum life.
+The second is when Lil Ze goes to the voodoo priest, the flickering candlelight amiss numerous cuts help emphasize the darker side of slum life.

 The film is a sad portrayal of life in the slums, made even more so as it is based on Rocket's true story.

 It is very violent, which inevitably draws some criticism.

 Although it seems gratuitous, the violence is necessary because to tell Rocket’s story otherwise, would not provide a true picture of life in the 'City of God'.